 If you haven’t been to Cologne yet, it’s about time you make the trip over.
 Founded in the 1st Century, Cologne is home to some of the country’s most historical museums, shops, and homes.

-Cologne is the largest city in NRW and is well known for their excellence in media and arts.
-Similar to Düsseldorf, Cologne is split into two as the Rhine River runs through the old town.
-You may have heard all about Cologne’s rival Kölsch beer (to our Düsseldorf Altbier) and the beautiful Kölner Dom… but there’s more to be said about this vibrant city.
+Cologne is the largest city in NRW and is well known for its excellence in media and arts.
+Similar to Düsseldorf, the city is split into two as the Rhine River runs through the old town.
+You may have heard all about the rival Kölsch beer (to our Düsseldorf Altbier) and the beautiful Kölner Dom… but there’s more to be said about this vibrant city.

 How long did it take to get there?

 Cologne is only about a 45-minute drive from the city center of Düsseldorf (40 kilometers), which makes it an easy option when you’re looking for something new to explore around the area.
 It’s an easy drive, but some people even say that you’re better off taking the train to enjoy the view and avoid traffic.

 The IC train will take you from Düsseldorf Main Station to Cologne Main Station in less than 25 minutes, and you’ll arrive in the center of all the action without having to find a parking space.

 What are the highlights of Cologne?

 It is certainly no secret that there are a number of highlights to explore.
 These suggestions might not come as a surprise to you, and you may have even told yourself previously to avoid the tourist attractions at all costs… but some things just can’t be ignored.

 - Visit the Kölner Dom: The Kölner Dom is one of the country’s most popular heritage sites (with an average of 20,000 visitors per day).
 It is a Roman Catholic cathedral that has been built up since 1248.
 The history, the architecture, and the design will amaze you.